alexso0121/sthnews-reactjs-springboot/README.md

 # Version 1
 -basic authentication

--web scraping news every day (HKT 08:00) and store to the database in springboot scheduler
+-web scraping news (jsoup) every day (HKT 08:00) and store to the database by springboot scheduler

 -weather forecast by hk observation free api